aeratory678/justcool/README.md

 - **Type anything** — see instant, lively feedback on your screen.
 - **Particles** follow your keystrokes, bouncing and swirling.
-- **Sounds** play and morph as you type, turning your keyboard into an instrument!
 - Totally in the browser — no install needed.
 Works on any modern browser.

 ---